uptonking/note4yaoo/lib-saas-strapi-examples.md

 - https://github.com/strapi-community/strapi-plugin-local-image-sharp /202307/js
   - Dynamically resize, format and optimize images based on url modifiers.
+  - Convert any uploaded images with local provider using sharp modifier.
+  - No extra configuration needed, the modifiers will be applied based on the url.

 - https://github.com/marlokessler/strapi-plugin-image-optimizer /202307/ts
   - Optimize your images for desktop, tablet and mobile and different image formats.